 - Request additional insured certificates for your events as needed using our online request form.
 You may only request certificates for events that you OWN and have reported to the RRCA and paid to insure.
 Additional insurance certificate requests are only accepted using the online form.
 Please do not contact the RRCA or Star Insurance by email to request a certificate.

-- Attest to having read the Guidelines for Safe Events and the Race Director Code of Ethics
+- Attest to having read the Guidelines for Safe Events, Understanding Music Licensing, and the Race Director Code of Ethics.

 - Post the RRCA member logo on your event website to show that your event is a member of the largest distance running organization in the US.
 This also lets your participants know that you have agreed to follow our guidelines for best practices.
 Download the RRCA member badge.